 Journal writing about gratitude is the perfect way to give attention to all that you are thankful for.
 And journal prompts can give you a starting point to begin writing.
+They are fun and easy to use.
+Journal prompts work especially well if you’re feeling stuck.
+They can help you clarify your thoughts to then put on to paper.

 In this post, get 50 journal prompts for gratitude.
 These prompts will help get you writing with ease.
 You can download these journal prompts as a pdf printable worksheet at the end of this blog post.
 They are absolutely free- no email needed!